 A lot of pros also like the Shure MV-88 digital condenser microphone.

-|A 4K anamorphic cinema rig featuring an iPhone 6S+ in a Helium Core cage with a Moondog Labs lens.
+This is a 4K anamorphic cinema rig featuring an iPhone 6S+ in a Helium Core cage with a Moondog Labs lens.
 This is my ‘Extreme #Mojotrek’ filming rig in action on a week-long trek hiking across the Alps.

 The rig above is capable of producing commercial quality work and it is a very low cost way to get started making professional films.